rocket-pig/gnunet-virtual-machine/README.md

 # [Part 2] GNUNet compile and install section:
+Its important to note here that though these instructions were found piecemeal other places (official documentation mostly) - they Are Not an exact match and the instructions I found didn't work to begin with.
+For example nothing worked initially because _libtool_ is now split into two packages on Ubuntu, _libtool_ and _libtool-bin_ and the errors were less than lucid about what was wrong.
+TL;DR these are _updated_ instructions that i found elsewhere and initially didn't work and I had the joy of figuring out why everything was screaming error and segfaulting and so on for days so that I could compile this.

 #### First we install required stuff:

     sudo apt install git libtool libtool-bin autoconf autopoint \